halcy/Mastodon.py/docs/index.rst

     description = mastodon.account_verify_credentials().source.note

 and everything will work as intended.
+The class used for this is exposed as `AttribAccessDict`.

 User dicts